adetection/adetection.github.io/README.md

 ### How it works

-A-Detection imports network traffic, and based on a series of algorithms like; Variable Scaling and Isolation Forest, is able to normalize data and detect anomalies in the dataframe.
+A-Detector imports network traffic, and based on a series of algorithms like; Variable Scaling and Isolation Forest, is able to normalize data and detect anomalies in the dataframe.

 #### Data import